 - Savings: Are you really “saving” money every month by renting rather than buying?
 The payment is lower, but like I mentioned earlier, some people actually end up with more cash for the year after the taxes are done, even though their mortgage payment was higher.
 Remember, a rent payment is all “money gone,” but a mortgage payment is more complicated than that.

 In Southern California, the fact is that a monthly rent payment will be smaller than a monthly mortgage payment for the same house.
 This means that from a cash-flow perspective, renting is easier than buying.
 If you are living in the home short-term, it is also cheaper than buying.
 This is because your payments consists of more interest than principle in the beginning.

 Unfortunately, the idea that renting is cheaper can actually be a bit short-sighted sa it really only applies in the short-term.

-The fact is that if you pay a mortgage for 30 years, that payment stays the same for 30 years before going away entirely.
-Rent, on the other hand, will almost certainly increase over timer, and will definitely be much higher by year 30 with no end in sight.
+If you pay a mortgage for 30 years, that payment stays the same for 30 years before going away entirely.
+Rent, on the other hand, will almost certainly increase over time.
+It will definitely be much higher by year 30 with no end in sight.

 So by the time you pay your home off, you will likely have made back all of the interest you paid and then some in increased equity.
 Not to mention, all of that interest was also deducted on your taxes throughout the years.

 The renter will be in the opposite situation.
-By the time you’ve paid of your house, a renter will have seen about 30 years of gradual rent increases, paid a king’s ransom in rent over the decades, all out of their “after tax” income (because rent IS NOT tax deductible), and will still need to continue paying rent for the foreseeable future.
+By the time you’ve paid off your house, a renter will have seen about 30 years of gradual rent increases!
+They paid a king’s ransom in rent over the decades out of their, “after tax” income (because rent IS NOT tax deductible).
+Also, let’s not forget that they will still need to continue paying rent for the foreseeable future.